 This describes light from a bulb, lamp, or LED array that projects directly into the eye.
 Such light detracts from the lighting design and can cause visual discomfort and may partial obscure vision.
 VOLT® Path and Area lights all use shades or shields to protect visitors and occupants from direct glare.

 How do I Select Among Metal Types & Finishes?

 VOLT® Path and Area Lights are offered in a variety of metals and finishes.

 This is the most durable and long-lasting metal.
 This is a polish – not a coating.
 It will never flake or peel.
 It continues to slightly darken and patina as it ages.
 All of our brass fixtures carry a lifetime warranty.

 This has the same durability and longevity as the brass with Antique Bronze Finish.
 The black comes from a super-durable powder coat finish.
 These also carry a lifetime warranty.

 - Copper (Raw).

 All of the copper path lights are raw copper with no coating or finish.
-They star out with a coppery metallic sheen then develop a beautiful patina as they age.
-All our copper path lights also carry a lifetime warranty.
+They start out with a coppery metallic sheen then develop a beautiful patina as they age.
+All our copper path lights carry a lifetime warranty.